 But where does cork come from?
 Have you ever stopped the corkscrew to ask yourself?

 Cork is a product of the cork oak tree, particularly the spongy layer just underneath the outer bark.
-It can be harvested without harming the tree and in fact, spurs a growing process that causes the tree to consume large amounts of carbon dioxide.
+It can be harvested without harming the tree and spurs a growing process that causes the tree to consume large amounts of carbon dioxide.

 As such, cork oak forests are responsible for climate remediation and support a tremendous amount of biodiversity.

-Opting for an eco friendly handbag from Carry Courage or a pair of recycled flip flops or vegan sandals made from cork can help support this species (despite greenwashed rumors that a cork shortage is in effect) and others that depend on it.
+Opting for an eco-friendly handbag from Carry Courage or a pair of recycled flip flops or vegan sandals made from cork can help support this species (despite greenwashed rumors that a cork shortage is in effect) and others that depend on it.

 Semi-Synthetic Vegan Fabrics

 And the award for perhaps the most creative fabric goes to: Piñatex!

 Made out of fruit industry byproducts (the leaves of pineapples), this pineapple leather has many environmental and social benefits.

 While it probably doesn’t taste as juicy as the fruit of its origin, the prospect of an upcycled vegan leather is certainly juicy news on the slow fashion front—especially for more luxury shoes like the ethical heels by Jo-Anne Vernay.

 The pineapple fibers are flexible and strong, and as a waste product, it requires zero additional water inputs.